conan-io/docs/reference/conanfile/attributes.rst

         def requirements(self):
             self.requires("Say/0.1@%s/%s" % (self.user, self.channel))

-Only package recipes that are in the conan local cache (i.e. "exported") have an user/channel assigned.
+Only package recipes that are in the conan local cache (i.e. "exported") have a user/channel assigned.
 For package recipes working in user space, there is no current user/channel.
 The properties ``self.user`` and ``self.channel`` will then look for environment variables ``CONAN_USERNAME`` and ``CONAN_CHANNEL`` respectively.
 If they are not defined, an error will be raised unless ``default_user`` and ``default_channel``